HP Pavilion 14-c025us Chromebook support

 The built-in image editor allows you to edit images without an Internet connection, and the media player apps play music, video, and image files stored locally or on external storage media.
 The PDF viewer loads and views PDF files offline.

-How do I open files?
+How do I open files on my Chromebook?

 The Files app is an integrated file manager.
 To open the Files app, press Ctrl + m on the keyboard, or click the apps list button and then click the Files app icon .